Zelhorst92/1stMileStone-GymSite/README.md

 #### Coolors Contrast Checker

 Text versus background contrast is very important.
-Therefore I have used the <a href="https://coolors.co/contrast-checker/" rel="nofollow" target="_blank">contrast checker</a> on Coolors.
+Therefore I have used the [contrast checker](https://coolors.co/contrast-checker/) on Coolors.
-The most important result is the basic background versus the text colour, which scored an <a href="https://coolors.co/contrast-checker/191919-b3b3b3" rel="nofollow" target="_blank">8.39</a>.
+The most important result is the basic background versus the text colour, which scored an [8.39](https://coolors.co/contrast-checker/191919-b3b3b3).

 [Back to top](#top)